 Mr. Pristanski left the government of Canada in 1991 to form a government relations consulting firm.
 Over the past two- and-a-half decades, he has become one of Canada’s most experienced and respected public affairs strategists.
 He works as the trusted government relations advisor to the C-suite of several corporations.
 He advises North American companies on building positive relationships with governments in Canada, both at the federal and provincial levels.

 He is a sought after speaker on Canadian public policy topics.
 Last fall he was a member on the Investment Canada panel at the CBA Competition Law Fall Conference and he spoke to the New England Canada Business Council annual Energy Conference in Boston.

 Over the period of 1983 to 1991, William held several senior positions in the Government of Canada.
 The first four years he served as executive assistant to Prime Minister Mulroney.
 From 1987 to 1991, he served as Chief of Staff to the Solicitor General, the President of the Treasury Board and the Minister of the Environment.

 In 1990 and 1991, he chaired the weekly meeting of chiefs of staff to ministers.
 His government experience spans central agencies (PMO and Treasury Board) and major line departments (Solicitor General and Environment).

 As Chief of Staff to the Minister of the Environment, he spearheaded the policy development and Cabinet approval process for Canada’s Green Plan and the Environmental Assessment Act.

 In 1987 he was awarded the Canada 125 Medal.
-He was the proud recipient of the Diamond Jubilee Medal created in 2012 to mark the 60th anniversary of Her Majesty Queen Elizabeth II’s accession to the Throne as Queen of Canada.
+In 2012, he was the proud recipient of the Diamond Jubilee Medal created to mark the 60th anniversary of Her Majesty Queen Elizabeth II’s accession to the Throne as Queen of Canada.

 He is a member of the Royal Ottawa Golf Club and the Rideau Club.